Non-Additive Ion Effects on the Coil-Globule Equilibrium of a Generic Polymer in Aqueous Salt Solutions: Polymer collapse free energy

 \section{Polymer collapse free energy}

 The polymer collapse free energy can be determined from the potential of mean force (PMF) profiles, $w(R_g)$, using

-The unbiased potential of mean force (PMF) profiles was reconstructed using the weighted histogram analysis method (WHAM) implemented by the code developed by the Grossfield laboratory.\cite{grossfield_wham} The WHAM calculation was carried out using a command that requires several input parameters: the minimum value of the histogram range (\texttt{hist\_min}), the maximum value of the histogram range (\texttt{hist\_max}), the total number of histogram bins (\texttt{num\_bins}), the convergence tolerance (\texttt{tol}), the simulation temperature (\texttt{temperature}), and the number of padding points added to the histogram (\texttt{numpad}). resolution, numerical stability, and convergence criteria of the PMF reconstruction.
+The unbiased potential of mean force (PMF) profiles was reconstructed using the weighted histogram analysis method (WHAM) implemented by the code developed by the Grossfield laboratory.\cite{grossfield_wham} The WHAM calculation was carried out using a command that requires several input parameters: the minimum value of the histogram range (\texttt{hist\_min}), the maximum value of the histogram range (\texttt{hist\_max}), the total number of histogram bins (\texttt{num\_bins}), the convergence tolerance (\texttt{tol}), the simulation temperature (\texttt{temperature}), and the number of padding points added to the histogram (\texttt{numpad}).

 Umbrella sampling simulations were carried out using 33 sampling windows.
-Each umbrella window was simulated for a total duration of 110 ns to ensure adequate sampling of conformational space.
-The PMF profile exhibits noticeable drift during the initial stage of the simulation and does not reach equilibrium within the first 50 ns, as shown in Fig.~\ref{pmffinal}(a).
+Each umbrella window was simulated for 110 ns to ensure adequate sampling of conformational space.
+The PMF profile exhibits noticeable drift during the initial stage of the simulation and does not reach equilibrium within the first 50 ns, as shown in Fig.~\ref{pmffinal}.
 Therefore, the initial portion of each trajectory, up to 50 ns, was discarded to remove non-equilibrated data and ensure that only equilibrated configurations contributed to the analysis.
 To assess the convergence of the free-energy calculations, the potential of mean force (PMF), denoted as $w(R_g)$, was computed over multiple time intervals from the equilibrated segments of the trajectories.
-The resulting time-dependent PMF profiles were compared to evaluate the stability of the free-energy landscape, as illustrated in Fig.~\ref{pmffinal}(a).
-After confirming convergence, as shown in Fig.~\ref{pmffinal}(b), the collapse free-energy difference between the coil and globule states, $\Delta G^{C\rightarrow G}$, was calculated separately from each equilibrated PMF profile.
-The final reported value of $\Delta G^{C\rightarrow G}$ corresponds to the mean of the values obtained from the different equilibrated profiles, while the associated uncertainty was estimated as the standard deviation of these independently calculated $\Delta G$ values.
-Figure~\ref{S2} shows the converged PMF profiles for different single and mixed salt systems.
+The resulting time-dependent PMF profiles were compared to evaluate the stability of the free-energy landscape, as illustrated in Fig.~\ref{pmffinal}.
+After confirming convergence, the collapse free-energy difference between the coil and globule states, $\Delta G^{C\rightarrow G}$, was calculated separately from each equilibrated PMF profile.
+The final reported value of $\Delta G^{C\rightarrow G}$ corresponds to the mean of the values obtained from the different equilibrated profiles, while the associated uncertainty was estimated as the standard deviation of these independently calculated $\Delta G^{C\rightarrow G}$ values.